Magnum principium: Accompanying Note

-A note accompanying the release of Magnum principium authored by Archbishop Roche, secretary of the CDW, explained that the CDW was tasked with confirming a translation, that the process "leaves responsibility for the translation, presumed to be faithful, to [...] the bishops' conference", and "presupposes a positive evaluation of the faithfulness and congruence of the produced texts with respect to the Latin text".
+A note accompanying the release of Magnum principium authored by Archbishop Arthur Roche, secretary of the CDW, explained that the CDW was tasked with confirming a translation, that the process "leaves responsibility for the translation, presumed to be faithful, to [...] the bishops' conference", and "presupposes a positive evaluation of the faithfulness and congruence of the produced texts with respect to the Latin text".
 The CDW's role is to ratify the bishop's approval, not to review the translation itself.
 The CDW still has a role in reviewing "adaptations", that is, additions to liturgical texts, rather than translations per se.
 The term adaptations, as used by liturgists, refers to modifications introduced into a liturgy to incorporate or reflect local culture, which can include practices, movement, costume, and music as well as text.
 The more common term for this undertaking is inculturation.
 The note also stated that "The object of the changes is to define better the roles of the Apostolic See and the Conferences of Bishops in respect to their proper competencies which are different yet remain complementary."

 October 2017 letter clarifications

-In October 2017, Cardinal Robert Sarah, then prefect of the CDW, sent a commentary (of which Sarah was not the autor) on Magnum principium to the pope; the commentay was published on many websites.
+In October 2017, Cardinal Robert Sarah, then prefect of the CDW, sent a commentary (of which Sarah was not the author) on Magnum principium to the pope; the commentary was published on many websites.

 However, in a letter made to "avoid any misunderstanding" and published 22 October, Pope Francis rebuked Sarah's view.
 Francis clarified that "now the norm concedes to episcopal conferences the faculty of judging the worth and coherence of one or another term in translations from the original, even if in dialogue with the Holy See".
 He added that now, with Magnum principium, these translations did not need to conform to all points of Liturgiam authenticam.
 He furthermore stated that while the CDW still had to approve all official liturgical translations, this approval process "no longer supposes a detailed, word by word examination, except in obvious cases that can be presented to the bishops for further reflection".

-He also said that the new process should not lead "to a spirit of 'imposition' on the episcopal conferences of a translation done by the congregation", but that it should promote dialogue and cooperation.
+The pope also said that the new process should not lead "to a spirit of 'imposition' on the episcopal conferences of a translation done by the congregation", but that it should promote dialogue and cooperation.

 The pope concluded his letter by asking Sarah to send the letter "to all Episcopal Conferences" and to "the members and consultors" of the CDW.